Oaxaca en la historia y en el mito: Government by buggy

 In the image below, behind Juárez and his supporters, we see a buggy that Juárez drove through the countryside after he was exiled from Mexico City while the Conservatives usurped power during the Second French Intervention.
-The carriage, a Landau, was known as the “government on wheels".
+The carriage, a Landau, was known as the "government on wheels".

+Porfirio Díaz and Oaxaca

+He was born in Oaxaca across the street from the Basílica de Nuestra Señora de la Soledad.
+He attended The Instituto de Ciencias y Artes de Oaxaca where he met Benito Juárez and other leading liberals.
+He left his formal studies during the Mexican-American War and later served in increasingly responsible positions in the Mexican Army.